peers/peerjs/docs/api.md

   * `label` Optional label for the underlying DataChannel, to differentiate between DataConnections between the same two peers.
 If left unspecified, a label will be assigned at random.
   * `metadata` Optional metadata to pass to the remote peer.
 Can be any serializable type.
   * `serialization` String, which can be `binary`, `binary-utf8`, `json`, or `none`.
 This will be the serialization format of all data sent over the P2P DataConnection.
 Defaults to `binary`.
-  * `reliable` Boolean, which if `true` activates experimental reliable transfer (while waiting for actual reliable transfer to be implemented in Chrome).
+  * `reliable` Boolean, which if `true` activates experimental reliable transfer in Chrome (while waiting for actual reliable transfer to be implemented in Chrome).
 Defaults to `false` until Chrome implements reliable/large data transfer.
-This parameter is only available in the most recent build.
+Defaults to true in Firefox.

 Before writing to / data will be emitted from the `DataConnection` object that is returned, the `open` event must fire.
 Also the `error` event should be checked in case a connection cannot be made.